Join a diverse cohort of emerging leaders on a two-year journey of faith-inspired, values-driven, and community-oriented learning and mentorship.

 Watch the recording of our January 13, 2023 virtual Q&A session with Trinity's Robert Garris, PhD., Executive Director, Trinity Leadership Fellows, and the Rev. Tony Tian-Ren Lin, PhD., Program Director, Leadership Development to learn more about the application process.

-These 29 professional and faith leaders were selected from over 270 applicants, spanning various faith traditions and vocations.
+These 22 faith leaders were selected from over 900 applicants, spanning the globe from various faith traditions and vocations.

 The program consists of a learning phase and an implementation phase.